Skip to main content

 • To modify your project's configuration or native code after the first build.

-• delete existing directories before regenerating them
+• Delete existing directories before regenerating them

 • npx expo prebuild --clean